nicholas-george/inr_in_words/README.md

 {"no":"1,00,00,000.10","words": "One crore and ten"}

 ```
 A few more variations are possible.
-For a full list, pl. look at [index.test.js](https://github.com/nicholas-george/inr_in_words/blob/master/index.test.js).
+For a full list, please look at [index.test.js](https://github.com/nicholas-george/inr_in_words/blob/master/index.test.js).

 ## Use in your projects..